kdoh/frizzle/README.md

+# frizzle
+a simple nextbus api in javascript

 ## es6 note
 right now this just works for es6 syntax so its kinda useless, the intent is to use [babel](https://github.com/babel/babel) to transpile this and get to a es5 compatible module and in-browser version real soon. this was my first try at es6 so thats why its in that syntax